 We all know how hard it can be to take a pic of our pups.
 They never want to look at the camera or the phone!
 Flashes look horrible.
 Natural lighting can be so dark that you can’t tell where your dog ends and the sofa begins.
 It’s so hard to capture their unimaginable adorableness with a simple camera or phone!
 How can you take the best pictures of your dog like the professionals do?

-We asked pet photographer Mark Rogers, who immortalized our office dogs here, for his best tricks for taking high-quality dog pictures–without getting into stuff like f-stops and shutter speed.
-Here are our favorites:
+We asked pet photographer Mark Rogers for his best tricks for taking high-quality dog pictures–without getting into stuff like f-stops and shutter speed.
+Here are our favorites tips.

-Let your dog get used to the camera.
 The click and flash of a camera can rattle dogs at first, says Rogers.
-Let your dog give the camera a good sniff, then start casually shooting the surroundings (if you’ve got a film camera, you can do this before you load the film).
-Once your dog’s gotten used to the camera and starts doing his own thing, begin taking pictures.
+Let your dog give the camera a good sniff, then start casually shooting the surroundings.
+If you’ve got a film camera, you can do this before you load the film.
+Once your dog’s gotten used to the camera and starts doing their own thing, begin taking pictures.

-Pay attention to background.
 Simple backgrounds, like a white sandy beach or green trees, make your dog stand out.
-If you’ve got a point-and-shoot camera, have your dog at least a dozen feet in front of the background so he’ll be more in focus than whatever’s behind him, and of course, watch for the tree branches growing out of his head.
-Pay attention to color, too: No black backgrounds for black dogs, brown backgrounds for brown dogs, and so on.
+If you’ve got a point-and-shoot camera, have your dog at least a dozen feet in front of the background so they’ll be more in focus than whatever’s behind them, and of course, watch for tree branches that look like they’re growing out of your dog’s head.
+Pay attention to color, too–no black backgrounds for black dogs, brown backgrounds for brown dogs, and so on.

 A friend with a squeaky toy will come in handy if you want a head-on shot or a regal profile.
 However, keep your dog’s personality in mind with this tip.
 “Some dogs get amped up really fast when their toys are around, so it can have the opposite effect of what you intended,” says Rogers.